-The LWDB had its administrative agent, EPG, create a report card that delineates the key performance measures set by the LWDB in the OSO's contract.
-Performance is measured by EPG's Program Performance & Data Management Department and evaluated by EPG's Chief Administration Officer who delivers it to the LWDB Executive Director.
+The WDB's administrative agent, EPG, creates report card that delineates key performance measures set by the WDB for each WDB.
+Performance and activities are measured monthly and quarterly by EPG's Office of the President (OSO) and annual by EPG's Program Performance & Data Management Department (WIOA Title I Career Services Provider).
+All monitoring is reviewed and evaluated by EPG's Chief Administration Officer, with WDB Executive Director, and presented to the WDB quarterly.